erickt420/FFXCutsceneRemover/README.md

 3. Extract all files from the zip into an empty folder.

 4. Double click FFXCutsceneRemover.exe.

-5. Ensure FFX is set to English in the launcher.
-Other languages are not yet supported.

 ### Arguments:
 You can use multiple arguments by separating them with a space.